premake/premake-core/website/docs/toolset.md

 ### Parameters ###

 `identifier` is a string identifier for the toolset.
-Premake includes the following toolsets by default; others may be added by third-party modules:
+Premake includes the following toolsets by default.

 | **Toolset identifier**   |  **Description**                 |
 |------------|------------------------------------------------|